kizunanocoin/docs/docs/integration-guides/key-management.md

   ]
 }
 ```
-On success, the nano\_node returns the hashes of all republished blocks.
+On success, the kizunano_node returns the hashes of all republished blocks.